DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

-An important shift was therefore noticeable in recent years: it is less about branding and push-strategies, and more about listening to your customer and what a brand and its products can do for them (JamJam, 2014).
+An important shift was therefore noticeable in recent years: it is less about branding and push-strategies, and more about listening to your customer and what a brand and its products can do for them.
 “It’s important to build a relationship with the customer and that they become a fan of your brand.
-Then they become ambassadors of your brand when they are sharing their experiences about you on their Facebook page (Anonymous retailer H, 2014).
+Then they become ambassadors of your brand when they are sharing their experiences about you on their Facebook page" (Anonymous retailer H, 2014).
 Retailers believe that honesty and emphasizing how the brand can cater to customers’ needs, will be important values in the upcoming years.